gregja/algoravix/README.md

 https://github.com/tidalcycles/Dirt-Samples

-If you don't want to download the file locally, you can use this path in you Javascript code : var path_sounds = "https://cdn.rawgit.com/tidalcycles/Dirt-Samples/a7f0b277/"
+If you don't want to download the sound files locally, you can use this path in your Javascript code : var path_sounds = "https://cdn.rawgit.com/tidalcycles/Dirt-Samples/a7f0b277/"